fbpx

 A moving object will continue to move unless acted on by an external force.

 Believe it or not, we experience the effects of this type of inertia daily.
-Most of us being no strangers to public transport would understand the daily struggle of balancing ourselves while standing on a crowded bus or train carriage.
+Most of us, being no strangers to public transport, would understand the daily struggle of balancing ourselves while standing on a crowded bus or train carriage.

 It is second nature to us to brace ourselves when the vehicle comes to a stop.
-As our bodies are moving at the same speed of the bus or the train, upon an abrupt deceleration, our bodies move forward faster than the vehicle itself resulting in us being propelled forward if we are not properly secured to our seats.
-The reverse is true when accelerating as well, with our bodies initially at rest, the vehicle moves forward from under our feet resulting in our bodies being left behind.
+As our bodies are moving at the same speed as the bus or the train, upon an abrupt deceleration, our bodies move forward faster than the vehicle itself resulting in us being propelled forward if we are not properly secured to our seats.
+The reverse is true when accelerating as well, with our bodies initially at rest, the vehicle moves forward from under our feet, resulting in our bodies being left behind.

 Be it during acceleration or deceleration, just remember to hold on tight whenever you are travelling on the bus or MRT!